SandiVant/LMSC261/Week 6/Chessboard.md

 I the put the code in atom and ran it through terminal using the node software.

 Luckily it worked so I am a happy camper.
+The only changes I made were deleting some of the notes.